 A Computer Science qualification is, above all, integral to one of the most crucial and rapidly-evolving aspects of modern life.
 The subject is a practical one in which pupils can apply to real-world problems the knowledge and skills they learn in the classroom.
 It is also excitingly creative, involving a high degree of invention, exploration and innovation.

-Our Computer Scientist will learn to value computational thinking, helping pupils to develop the skills necessary to solve problems and to design systems that do so.
+Our computer scientists will learn to value computational thinking, helping pupils to develop the skills necessary to solve problems and to design systems that do so.

 The course will enable pupils to understand and apply the fundamental principles and concepts of Computer Science, including abstraction, decomposition, logic, algorithms and data representation.